cilium/cilium/Documentation/gettingstarted/k8s-install-etcd-operator.rst

   re-created by the cilium-etcd-operator.
 Cilium will automatically recover and re-create all state in etcd.
-This operation can take can couple of seconds and may cause minor disruptions as ongoing distributed locks are invalidated and security identities have have to be re-allocated.
+This operation can take can couple of seconds and may cause minor disruptions as ongoing distributed locks are invalidated and security identities have to be re-allocated.

 * etcd is very sensitive to disk IO latency and requires fast disk access at a certain scale.
 The cilium-etcd-operator will not take any measures to provide